Tax in retirement - what you need to know

 In fact, the income is non-assessable non-exempt income, so it won’t even be recorded in your tax return.

-If you over your preservation age but are below 60 then the components of your super will determine how much tax you will pay.
+If you are below age 60 then the components of your super will generally determine how much tax you will pay.
 The income will be drawn proportionately based on the tax-free/taxable components within the fund.
-The portion of tax-free income will be tax-free while the taxable portion will be included in your taxable income and will attract a 15% tax offset.
+The portion of tax-free income will be tax-free while the taxable portion will be included in your taxable income.
+You may also receive a 15% tax offset if you hold a permanent incapacity income stream.

 The rules for untaxed funds are a little bit different and it’s best to talk with your fund to understand the exact treatment as it can vary from fund to fund.